 The Water Mist System is designed to replace dangerous and environmentally damaging Halon Fire Suppression Systems.
-On-board potable water is used to minimize damage to shipboard equipment.
+On-board portable water is used to minimize damage to shipboard equipment.

 Leonardo DRS’ Water Mist Fire Fighting Pump is qualified to Military Standard (MIL-STD) 901D for heavy weight shock and MIL-STD-167 vibration requirements.

 The enhanced capabilities of the Leonardo DRS' Water Mist Fire Fighting Pumps make them a key element in the 21st Century Naval Fleet.